 Adding support for retrieving venues is now extremely simple.
-All we do is extend the base class, passing the entity type to the superclass constructor.
+We refactor the class we created during the introduction, and make it extend BaseEntityService, passing the entity type to the superclass constructor.
+We remove the old retrieval code, which is not needed anymore.